Ayoub-Taybi/landing-page-fitness/README.md

 # landing-page-fitness
-landing page for sell product fitness (Php:pdo,Mysql)
+landing page for sell product fitness (Php7:pdo,Mysql)

 1 - Create your database in phpMyadmin